-5 units, Win (Glasser)
+5 units, Aut (Glasser, T)

 COMM 131.
-Media Ethics and Responsibilities - (Graduate students register for 231.)
+Media Ethics and Responsibilities-(Graduate students register for 231.)
 The development of professionalism among American journalists, emphasizing the emergence of objectivity as a professional and the epistemological norm.
 An applied ethics course where questions of power, freedom, and truth autonomy are treated normatively so as to foster critical thinking about the origins and implications of commonly accepted standards of responsible journalism.
+GER:DB-SocSci processes, direct democracy, the role of information, and the prospects for deliberative democracy.
 GER:DB-SocSci

-5 units (Glasser) not given 2005-06
+5 units, Win (Glasser, T)